Resident Director: Melissa Williams

 Front Desk: 253-538-2000

-Some programming that women have been able to experience in Harstad have been: a Health Series, Women Inventors, The Status of Women Globally, Negotiating Salary as a Woman and much more!
 Harstad has some of the largest rooms on campus, with varying room sizes that add character to the five story hall.
 It is conveniently located between the library, University Center and Garfield Street, which is home to numerous stores and restaurants.
-Campus Safety is also located in Harstad.
+Living in Harstad is being a part of the entire PLU and Parkland Community!

 - WiFi throughout the building